 The name “Bahārāt”, literally means “spice” in Arabic.
 You can often find this spice in Middle Eastern grocery stores, but unless you have one of those specialty stores in your area, your choices are limited to Amazon, an online retailer with a pricy shipping cost added, or your own kitchen.

 Bahārāt is made from an aromatic combination of spices that creates a warm sweet spicy essence in meats and dishes.
 There is a slight variation in how this spice is made depending on the culture and region in which it comes from.

-I use Bahārāt in a few of my recipes from Israel which will be posted on my blog in the near future.
+I use Bahārāt in a few of my recipes from Israel that I have shared here on Culinary Butterfly.
 However, don't limit yourself to just a few recipes with this spice.
 Enjoy it as a rub on meats, a marinade for vegetables, sprinkle a bit over your rice or grain dishes, or enhance the flavor of your soup and stews with just a small amount of Bahārāt.